Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Platforms: Windows, Mac, Linux

-One of the oldest games in the genre, Counter-Strike is just as fun and challenging to play today as it was when the original first launched 19 years ago.
+One of the oldest games in the genre, Counter-Strike is just as enjoyable and demanding to play today as it was when the original first launched 19 years ago.

-Operating on a similar scale as Overwatch 2, it sees two 5-player teams battling to secure objectives on either attacking or defending sides.
+Operating on a comparable scale as Overwatch 2, it sees two 5-player teams battling to secure objectives on either attacking or defending sides.

-New characters, maps, and modes have been introduced over the years, and Valve puts out frequent updates in an effort to keep the experience balanced.
+New characters, maps, and modes have been introduced over the years, and Valve puts out regular updates in an effort to keep the experience fair.

-Due to the game’s age, you’ll find that the most optimal strategies have long since been agreed on by the community but there’s still always room for innovation.
+Due to the game’s age, you’ll find that the most successful strategies have long since been agreed on by the community but there’s still always room for innovation.